bartificer/programming-by-stealth/docs/pbs35.md

 ![](../assets/pbs35/Screen-Shot-2017-05-18-at-16.43.22.png)

-The `value` attribute can be used to specify text that will be pre-loaded into the text box when the page loads or the form is reset:
+The `value` attribute can be used to specify text that will be preloaded into the text box when the page loads or the form is reset:

 ```html
 <form action="javascript:void(0);">